davewatters/syncro-ireland/README.md

 ### Acknowledgements

--   My mentor Daisy Mc Girr for continuous helpful feedback.
+-   My mentor [Daisy McGirr](https://github.com/Daisy-McG) for all her helpful feedback.
+And for introducing me to the illuminating Chrome extension [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)!

--   ~~Tutor support at Code Institute for their support.~~
+-   The wonderful Code Institute community on Slack - the CI staff and students,  both noobs and seasoned devs alike - for all of their help and support.
 -   And finally...
-Thanks to @Stephen_5p for suggesting [Birme](https://www.birme.net/) for bulk resiszing of images - what a time saver it turned out to be!
+Thanks to fellow student @Stephen_5P for suggesting [Birme](https://www.birme.net/) for bulk resiszing of images - what a time saver it turned out to be!